gordonpn/conventions-guide/conventions.md

 5. Hotfix branches are used when there is an application-breaking bug in production (master).
     - The hotfix branch is forked from master, the fix is implemented and merged back into master as well as develop and current release branch if there is one.
     - Update the version tag of master.

+#### 1.1.1.1.
+Notes

+As you are working on your feature or fix, stay up to date with the develop branch with `git pull --rebase`.

+When your branch is ready for a merge, then clean up your commits with `git rebase -i`.
+Then, open a pull request to be reviewed.

 ### 1.1.2.
 Git Feature Branch Workflow